percyfal/repaper/README.md

 ## Setup ##

+Subdirectories are named after study using the convention "author_year".
+Provided you have reference data installed following the conventions cloudbiolinux of you should be able to run the workflows out of the box.

-The top directory contains template files for snakemake and configuration.
+For running other SRA projects, the top directory contains template files for snakemake and configuration.
 Copy to an analysis directory of choice and edit where necessary.
-The application will read the configuration file *smlconf.yaml* by default if present.

 ## Running ##